lindaxie7/Antinuclear-Antibody-Image-Analysis/README.md

 ### Project Overview:
-Creating machine learning models that predicts ANA specificity for double stranded DNA (dsDNA), use machine learning to discover new staining patterns.
+Creating machine learning models that predicts Antinuclear-Antibody specificity for double stranded DNA (dsDNA), use machine learning to discover new staining patterns.